 What is Microsoft OneDrive Integration?

-The Microsoft OneDrive integration allows your form's results or uploaded files to be sent to your OneDrive Personal, OneDrive for Business, or SharePoint document library.
+Microsoft OneDrive integration sends your form's results or uploaded files to your OneDrive Personal, OneDrive for Business, or SharePoint account.

 The Microsoft OneDrive integration feature requires a Pro 2 level or higher Formsite account to send results (because it uses the Results Docs feature) or a Pro 1 level or higher Formsite account to send uploaded files, and a Microsoft account.

 Create a New Integration

 On your form's "Integrations" page, click the integration for "Microsoft OneDrive", then click the "Get Authorization" button to authenticate with your Microsoft account.
 You'll be asked to log into Microsoft, if you're not already.
 When you're finished, click the "Save" button.